SamuraiBuddha/revit-mcp-integration/PROJECT_STATUS.md

 - ✅ Implemented logging adapters
 - ✅ Successfully built the project
 - ✅ Fixed deployment script paths
+- ✅ Fixed web server blocking issue
-- ✅ Ready for testing!
+- ✅ Ready for endpoint testing!

 ### Technical Notes
 - **Build Location**: DLLs are in `bin\Release\` (not in a net48 subdirectory)